lilkraver/Automation-QA/README.md

 # Automation-QA
-Examples of DIFFERENT automated tests(web)
+Examples of using DIFFERENT instruments for automated tests(web)